 –Age 67: Eight times annual income

 With those the targets laid out to be hit at various stages of your career, the next question is: what level of savings are required to reach the targets (and, for some who are already behind, how to catch up to the retirement savings targets)?
-The Bureau of Labor Statistics reported in 2015 that the level of disposable income (or, income left over after mandatory spending, and as such potentially available for savings or discretionary spending) is on average 19.8% of annual income.
+The Japan Bureau of Labor Statistics reported in 2022 that the level of disposable income (or, income left over after mandatory spending, and as such potentially available for savings or discretionary spending) is on average 30.2% of monthly income.
 This would indicate that the general rule of “save 10% of your salary each year” is not only attainable, but possible for the average person.

 To help understand average spending and saving more clearly, below is a visualization of average spending broken down by income bracket (Source: Flowing Data and the Bureau of Labor Statistics).